Advocacy at Habitat

 Increase access to homeownership for first-time homebuyers

-Bill A787/S3150, also known as the HOME Act, would provide $10,000 toward down payment and closing cost assistance for first-time homebuyers.
+Bill A787 / S3150, also known as the HOME Act, would provide $10,000 toward down payment and closing cost assistance for first-time homebuyers.

-Bill A5098/S1157 would allow prospective first-time homebuyers to establish savings accounts specifically for the purpose of buying a home.
+Bill A5098 / S1157 would allow prospective first-time homebuyers to establish savings accounts specifically for the purpose of buying a home.
 Deposits into these accounts would be tax-deductible, up to $5,000 for individuals and $10,000 for married couples.

-Increase state investment in housing preservation
+Increase state investment in housing preservation and energy efficiency

 A downloadable PDF version of GRHFH’s full legislative agenda is available here.